goodvirus-project/X4SectorCreator/README.md

 # X4 Sector Creator

+> Note: Only a few changes were made in this version.
+Mainly build/release adjustments and minor fixes (see Changelog).

 A tool to help mod new sectors and gate connections in *X4: Foundations*.
 This tool provides an easy way to create clusters, define sectors within those clusters, and establish gate connections between them.
 It generates a fully working mod directory with all necessary XML files, making the modding process seamless.

 ## Features